Please read my blog's comment policy here.

 WinINET also offers support for another function FindProxyForURLEx, an extension which supports IPv6-aware proxy scripts.

-Warning: proxy scripts is that they impact the Internet Explorer Security Zone determination.
+Warning: One sometimes surprising aspect of proxy scripts is that they impact the Internet Explorer Security Zone determination.
 To summarize my long MSDN article and blog post, by default, if a proxy script is in use and returns DIRECT, the target site will be mapped to the Local Intranet Zone.

 In IE11, the WinINET team has made some changes to attempt to improve interoperability of proxy scripts.